 Watching allows users to choose recommendations of existing and new tv shows, based on genre and mood, through a prominent personalized display section, fitting a user’s preferences.

 - Providing information on where to stream the title and the ability to start watching with one click

 - Guidance on why you should watch it (or why it may not be for you)

-- Links to some of the best essays, interviews, recaps and reviews about the title from across the web
+- Links to some of the best essays, interviews, recaps, and reviews about the title from across the web

 - Saving all preferences in a watchlist

-Publishers spending on branded personalised content is on the rise, according to Polar’s most recent whitepaper on the ‘Business of Branded Content‘, with 40 percent of publishers citing less than 50 percent renewal rates.
+Publishers spending on branded personalized content is on the rise, according to Polar’s most recent whitepaper on the ‘Business of Branded Content‘, with 40 percent of publishers citing less than 50 percent renewal rates.
 Many brands are experimenting with branded content initiatives leading to weak renewals.